Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Abstract

 \section{Abstract}

-{ \textbf{Motivation:} RNA design aims to find RNA sequences that fold into a given target secondary structure, a problem also known as RNA inverse folding.
-However, not all target structures are designable.
-Recent advances in RNA designability have focused primarily on \emph{minimum free energy} (MFE)-based criteria, while \emph{ensemble}-based notions of designability remain largely underexplored.
-To address this gap, we introduce a theory of ensemble approximation and a probability decomposition framework for bounding the folding probabilities of RNA structures in an explainable way.
-We further develop a linear-time dynamic programming algorithm that efficiently searches over exponentially many decompositions and identifies the optimal one that yields the tightest probabilistic bound for a given structure. \\ \textbf{Results:} Applying our methods to both native and artificial RNA structures in the ArchiveII and Eterna100 benchmarks, we obtained probability bounds that are much tighter than prior approaches.
-In addition, our methods further provide anatomical tools for analyzing RNA structures and understanding the sources of design difficulty at the motif level. \\ \textbf{Availability:} Source code and data are available at \url{https://github.com/shanry/RNA-Undesign}. \\ \textbf{Supplementary information:} Supplementary text and data are available in a separate PDF. \\ \textbf{Contact:} \href{liang.huang.sh@gmail.com}{liang.huang.sh@gmail.com} } \keywords{RNA Design, RNA Designability, RNA Inverse Folding, Equilibrium Probability}
+{ \textbf{Motivation:} RNA design, \finaledit{also known as RNA inverse folding}, aims to find RNA sequences that fold into a target secondary structure.
+However, \finaledit{recent work has shown that some target structures are provably {\em undesignable}, where no RNA sequence can fold into it as the \emph{minimum free energy} (MFE) structure.
+In this paper, we go beyond this binary, MFE-based designability and explore a soft, probability-based designability that upperbounds the Boltzmann probability of any design and quantifies how easily or likely any design might possibly fold into the target structure.} We introduce a theory of ensemble approximation and a probability decomposition framework for bounding the folding probabilities of RNA structures \finaledit{and motifs} in an explainable way. \finaledit{We further develop a linear-time dynamic programming algorithm that efficiently searches over exponentially many decompositions.
+Combining ensemble approximation with dynamic decomposition search, our method efficiently identifies the optimal motif decomposition that yields the tightest probabilistic bound for a given structure.
+Our framework is applicable to any {\em factorizable} energy model or scoring function that decomposes onto loops.} \\ \textbf{Results:} Applying our work, \finaledit{\em LinearDecompose}, to both native and artificial RNA structures in the ArchiveII and Eterna100 datasets, we obtained \finaledit{much tighter} probability bounds than \finaledit{baselines}.
+Our work also provides anatomical tools for analyzing RNA structures and \finaledit{pinpointing} the sources of design difficulty at the motif level. \\ \textbf{Availability:} Source code and data are available at {\url{https://github.com/shanry/RNA-Undesign}}. \\ \textbf{Supplementary information:} Supplementary text and data are available in a separate PDF. } \keywords{RNA Design, RNA Designability, RNA Inverse Folding, Equilibrium Probability}